 Pneumatic Relays and Volume Boosters Information

 Pneumatic relays and volume boosters control output air flow and pressure in response to a pneumatic input signal.
-They can perform simple functions such as boosting or scaling the output, or use complex reversal, biasing, and math function operators.
+They can perform simple functions, such as boosting or scaling the output, or they can use complex reversal, biasing, and math function operators.